Program Overview

 Becoming a Registered Dietitian Nutritionist

 One pathway to becoming a Registered Dietitian Nutritionist (RDN) is by completing an accredited Didactic Program in Dietetics (DPD) followed by supervised practice, a master's degree (if not already earned), and passing a national examination.
 The UIW DPD provides qualified students with the DPD Verification Statement, confirming their eligibility to apply for supervised practice programs.
-Learn more about how to become an RDN from the Academy of Nutrition and Dietetics.
+Find out more about how to become an RDN from the Academy of Nutrition and Dietetics.
+Learn more about the state licensure certification from the Commission on Dietetic Registration

 Your Program Completion Checklist